TerriK01/WebPoe/README.md

 - Collections / Products Page:
   - Categories of jewellery (rings, necklaces, earrings, bracelets).
   - Each with high-quality images and descriptions.
-  - Option to filter/sort (future upgrade: “Add to Cart” for e-commerce).

 - Enquiry Page:
   - Dedicated form where customers can request details about products, pricing, or custom designs.